Mayank0875/DSA-Problem/P13/Encrypted Message Key/problem.md

 #### Explanation

-The target ID 8 is found in the list of grimoire IDs.
+The target ID 8 is found in the lists.

 ### 2